 Review what was done last year.
 Before deciding on specific things to include in the club program, review what the members and club did previously.
-A review will allow discussion on "What did we do?"
-"What did we like?"
-"What needs improvement or expansion?" and "Was everyone involved?"
+A review will allow discussion on, "What did we do," "What did we like," "What needs improvement or expansion," and "Was everyone involved?"

-Review the present club's interests.
-Encourage members and parents to express their interests, needs, and goals.
-This allows them to feel important and committed to the final club program.
+Review what interests exist in this year's club.
+Members, parents, and leaders have ideas about what they would like to do.
+Encouraging members and parents to express their interests, needs, and goals allows them to feel important and committed to the final club program.

 Share county/statewide special programs.
 Tell your members about activities available to them through your county or the state.
 Share your special interests with members and parents.
-This allows members and parents to react to new ideas and helps determine whether the ideas should be part of your club program.
+This allows members and parents to react to new ideas and helps determine if the ideas should be part of your club program.

 Develop the club program.
 If the club is small, all the members may be involved.
 If the club is larger, a special committee may identify the club goals and program.
-Base goals on the club situation this year-range of grades, levels of achievement, and interests of each member, parent, and leader.
+Base goals on the club situation this year-range of grades, levels of achievement, and interests of each member, parent and leader.
 Design the club program to meet the needs and interests of each member.

-Establish goals to: meet the interests and needs of youth, provide for individual achievement for each member, and to be within range of accomplishment for each member.
+Establish goals to:

+- Meet the interests and needs of youth. - Provide for individual achievement for each member. - Be within range of accomplishment for each member.

-If your club has a wide range of grades, interests, and abilities, divide the club into small groups to work with a junior leader.
-This enhances the learning and satisfaction of all members.
+If your club has a wide range of grades, interests, and abilities, divide the club into small groups (based on grades, interests and abilities) to work with a junior leader.
+This enhances the learning and satisfacton of all members.